dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 `stroke-dasharray` is a CSS property that defines a stroke’s dash style.
 The first number defines how long the dash is and the second number defines the size of the gap between the dashes.

-### Style the circles
+## Style the circles

-We add CSS rules for each of the four energy types, so `css/style.css` now looks like:
+In `css/style.css`  we add CSS rules for each of the four energy types:

 {caption: "css/style.css"}
 ```css